 York opened his mouth, clearly ready to protest, but he seemed to catch something in the inspector’s eyes as he quickly closed his mouth again.
 The two men hadn’t know each other for very long; York had only made sergeant two months ago and transferred to Thanet from his previous posting, but the newly-minted sergeant was clearly a quick learner.
 He nodded and left the office, looking relieved.

 It was ironic; Wallace was a career detective in criminal investigation, and yet he hated mysteries.
-He liked the feeling of mysteries being resolved, and getting answers to his questions, but he hated being presented with a mystery with everything stretched out in front of him.
+He liked the feeling of mysteries being solved, and getting answers to his questions, but he hated being presented with a mystery and everything being stretched out in front of him.

 He was hoping, therefore, that the summons downstairs to the Forensic Science Unit was good news that might crack the case.
-Given that it was now six o’clock in the morning, Wallace was hopeful; he wanted to go to bed himself sooner rather than later, like Wilson had done thirty minutes ago after leaving the office.
+Given that it was now six o’clock in the morning, Wallace was hopeful; he wanted to go to bed himself sooner rather than later.

 Wallace reached the bottom of the stairs to the pathology department out-of-breath.
 I’ve only come down three flights, he thought, cross with himself.
 I never got this exhausted when I smoked.

-He pushed open the double doors to the Forensics office and did a double-take at the chaos around him.
-The five staff – Wilson included – were packing up large, heavy briefcases with scientific equipment that Wallace wouldn’t have been able to spell, let alone pronounce in something of a hurry.
+He pushed open the double doors and did a double-take at the chaos around him.
+The five staff – Wilson included – were packing up large, heavy briefcases with scientific equipment that Wallace wouldn’t have been able to spell, let alone pronounce.

 “What the hell’s going on?” he asked.